Xester-Xenon/Train-Animation-Project/README.md

 ## Note
 This project is made for learning and academic purposes.
 Feel free to try it, modify it, and have fun with graphics!
+I have attached a screen recording of the animation, if you to see it, please download it raw.

 ---